uvdsl/solid-oidc-client-browser/README.md

 ## Quick Start

 You can use this library along the lines of the following example.
-For advanced usage examples, including usage with framework Vue or a multi-page application, see the [wiki](https://github.com/uvdsl/solid-oidc-client-browser/wiki/Usage-Examples).
+For advanced usage examples, including usage with Vue or React, see the [wiki](https://github.com/uvdsl/solid-oidc-client-browser/wiki/Usage-Examples).

 ```ts
 import { Session } from '@uvdsl/solid-oidc-client-browser';